First Year Housing Requirement

 - Are active military

 - Are a transfer student with more than 30 transferable hours completed after high school graduation.
+(Students earning 30 or more hours through dual enrollment are not exempt from the First Year Housing requirement.)

 - Are a current Columbus State University student who has resided on campus for two semesters, not including summer semester